mako-framework/docs/01_getting_started/01_installation.md

 If you plan to use the database library then you'll also need to install `ext-pdo`.

-It it also suggested to have the `posix` and `pcntl` extensions enabled for the best experience when working with the Mako reactor CLI.
+It it also suggested to have the `posix` and `pcntl` extensions enabled if you want to take advantage of all the features offered by the [reactor]((:base_url:/docs/:version:/command-line:basics)) command line tool.

 \* Tested on PHP 8.4.0